An Introduction to Geometric Topology: Haken manifolds

 \subsection{Normal surfaces}

 On Haken manifolds, incompressible surfaces are efficiently detected by normal surfaces.

 \begin{prop} Let $M$ be Haken and $T$ be a triangulation for $M$.
-Every compact surface $S\subset M$ whose components are all incompressible and $\partial$-incompressible is isotopic to a normal surface. \end{prop} \begin{proof} We know that $S$ becomes normal after surgeries as in Fig.~\ref{incompressible:fig} or Fig.~\ref{incompressible2:fig}.
-These surgeries are actually isotopies since $S$ is incompressible and $\partial$-incompressible, and $M$ is irreducible and $\partial$-irreducible (see Fig.~\ref{incompressible3:fig}). \end{proof}
+Every compact surface $S\subset M$ whose components are all incompressible and $\partial$-incompressible is isotopic to a normal surface. \end{prop} \begin{proof} We know that $S$ becomes normal after surgeries as in Figure \ref{incompressible:fig} or Figure \ref{incompressible2:fig}.
+These surgeries are actually isotopies since $S$ is incompressible and $\partial$-incompressible, and $M$ is irreducible and $\partial$-irreducible (see Figure \ref{incompressible3:fig}). \end{proof}

 Note that in the proof of Proposition \ref{normal:incompressible:prop}, as in many other proofs, it is crucial that $M$ be irreducible and $\partial$-irreducible.
 We can now apply Lemma \ref{non:parallel:lemma} to get the following.